nickhward/Aubo-Pick-And-Place/README.md

    set(CMAKE_CXX_FLAGS "-fopenmp -fPIC -Wno-deprecated -Wenum-compare -Wno-ignored-attributes -std=c++17")
 ```

 When making GPD I suggest having pcl version 1.9 installed from source.
 If done correctly, the CMakeList.txt will find your version of PCL.
 In the GPD CMakeList.txt I changed the line `find_package(PCL 1.8 REQUIRED)` -> `find_package(PCL 1.9 REQUIRED)`.
 A common error I got was that the CMakeList couldn't find the `PCLConfig.cmake` file.
-This can be fixed by added the following line above the find_package line that was just changed: `set(PCL_DIR "/path/to/PCL/1.9.1/build/PCLConfig.cmake)`.
+This can be fixed by added the following line above the find_package line that was changed to: `set(PCL_DIR "/path/to/PCL/1.9.1/build/PCLConfig.cmake)`.
 You may have to do the same thing with the opencv installation as sometimes the CMakeList will not be able to find the OpenCvConfig.cmake file.
 This can be fixed by using the same function as used for pcl: `set(OpenCV_DIR "/path/to/opencv/build/OpenCVConfig.cmake")`.

 GPD_ROS can be ran using the command `roslaunch gpd_ros ur5.launch`, it will not work right away unfortunately.